hennypurwadi/habit_tracking_app/README.md

         [3] Enter 3 to EDIT HABIT'S PERIOD TO DAILY [4] Enter 4 to EDIT HABIT'S PERIOD TO WEEKLY [X] Enter X to EXIT

+   If Period change, then Start_Date will be reset to today, and Due_Date will be today + 1 for Daily, and become today + 7 for Weekly.
+   Streak, Max_Streak, and Break will remain the same, and will be added or reset accoring to new Period.

 4. Analyse sub menu :